 South Beloit is a somewhat small city located in the state of Illinois.
 With a population of 7,680 people and two constituent neighborhoods, South Beloit is the 256th largest community in Illinois.

-South Beloit is a blue-collar town, with 35.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, South Beloit is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in South Beloit who work in office and administrative support (15.11%), sales jobs (13.80%), and management occupations (5.82%).
+South Beloit is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, South Beloit is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in South Beloit who work in sales jobs (15.64%), office and administrative support (13.76%), and management occupations (5.74%).

-In terms of college education, South Beloit is nearly on par with the US average for all cities of 21.84%: 17.26% of adults 25 and older in South Beloit have a bachelor's degree or advanced degree.
+The education level of South Beloit citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.88% of adults 25 and older in South Beloit have a college degree.

-The per capita income in South Beloit in 2010 was $22,143, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $88,572 for a family of four.
+The per capita income in South Beloit in 2010 was $23,400, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $93,600 for a family of four.
 However, South Beloit contains both very wealthy and poor people as well.